SP Music Management represent Rozalla as an agent & distribution label for the ‘Coming Home’ album.

 Her 1998 album ‘Coming Home’ saw her reunite with the Band of Gypsies and spawned a stateside club hit with its lead single ‘Don’t Go Lose It Baby’ and was well received by her dance following.
 Rozalla enjoyed a hit single in Germany in 2002 with the Aquagen remix of ‘Everybody’s Free’ and in 2003 she entered the UK Singles Chart alongside Plastic Boy on the vocal trance single ‘Live Another Life’.
 This track was included on her first, and only, official compilation ‘The Best Of Rozalla’ which was issued soon afterwards.

 A Global Deejays remix of ‘Everybody’s Free (To Feel Good)’ reached number 7 in Australia in 2009 after it had been used as the theme song to ‘So You Think You Can Dance’.
 The remix became a hit in some European countries later that year, but by this time Rozalla was once again experimenting with other styles of music.

 In 2013 Rozalla re-released ‘Everybody’s Free’ with a more fresh and cutting edge up to date version the single.
 It was re produced by chart producer David Anthony and ‘Everybody’s Free’ 2013 was re-born and was supported worldwide by djs and her fans.

 Since 2014 Rozalla has released the singles ‘Can You Feel The Love’ featuring David Anthony, ‘If You Say It Again’, ‘Shadows Of The Moon’, ‘Breaking My Heart’ (a duet with Allan Jay) & ‘Turn On The Light’.

-2020 sees the release of new single ‘Magnificent’ followed by a brand new album.
+2020 saw the release of the singles ‘Magnificent’ & ‘I Feel it Slipping Away’ through Energise Records.